 The succession of the family business is particularly important for the founding family who intend to control the business for a long time.
 Chinese family businesses attach great importance to the continuity of incense and are often succeeded by their children to ensure the inheritance of family business and property from generation to generation.
 The purpose of the existence of enterprises is often used as a tool to continue the family, rather than seeking to maximize benefits.
 Most of the related researches on family business inheritance in Taiwan focus on the cultivation process of succession or the change of power to explore the succession of leaders.
 The main difference between a Chinese family business and an American family business is that when the business is passed on to the third generation, only a few Chinese companies have completed institutionalized work.
-In contrast, when the founders hand over the baton to the second generation, they will be timely.
-Introduce professional managers and carry out institutionalized management (Fukuyama, 1995).
+In contrast, when the founder's hand over the baton to the second generation, they will be timely.
+Introduce professional managers and carry out institutionalized management.
+If the descendants do not have appropriate talents, they cannot actively participate in the management of the company, but they hold the majority of the shares.
+In this way, the company can still operate effectively (Fukuyama, 1995).

 The family inheritance system refers to the inheritance of the incumbent (family member of the founding family, possibly the founder) to the successor (usually compared to another member of the founding family whose next generation is the incumbent).
 Fan, Jian, and Yeh (2008) believe that among the types of heirs in family businesses, although 65% are still family members, only 40% are their own.
 Obviously, family inheritance is not to be underestimated in family businesses.
-In the process, it will even affect the harmony and coexistence atmosphere of the family, and then affect the family businesses operation (Massis, Chua, and Chrisman, 2008) .
+In the process, it will even affect the harmony and coexistence atmosphere of the family, and then affect the family business operation (Massis, Chua, and Chrisman, 2008).
 Redding (1990) pointed out that Chinese family businesses are mainly based on blood relationship, and it is difficult for people who are not blood related to be accepted as insiders.
-Therefore, when the scale of the family business organization grows to a certain stage, if it cannot absorb a large number of professional managers to enter The core of the company, leading the enterprise towards professionalism and institutionalization, will be detrimental to the long-term development of the organization.
+Therefore, when the scale of the family business organization grows to a certain stage, if it cannot absorb a large number of professional managers to enter.
+The core of the company, leading the enterprise towards professionalism and institutionalization, will be detrimental to the long-term development of the organization.
 Royer, Simons, Boyd, and Rafferty (2008) believe that inheritance by family members is more suitable for family businesses.

-professional managers in charge of family businesses.
+Mehrotra et al. (2013) pointed out that successors of family members will perform better than professional managers in charge of family businesses.